bsu-slim/psi-components/PsiComponents/README.md

 * Producers: Produce an input data stream but do not have any input PSI data streams.
 * Bridges: Provide a message passing interface between PSI components and programs written in other programming languages.
 * Controls: Provide an interface to control pipeline data flow

+# Examples
+SpeechTranslate.cs uses GoogleASR, GoogleTranslate, GoogleSpeak, ActiveMQ, AudioOutput, DataFaucet, and AggregateDump.
+It launches a GUI to translate audio from one language to another.
+Just launch the program.
+Click the speak button speak into your computer and then press stop.
+Note: this example has only been tested on windows.

+In order to use the example you will need to do the setup required for each component listed above.
+The setup instructions for each component are in the READMEs in each components folder.
+You may also need to add System.Drawing as a reference to compile the GUI.

+# Contributors
+Alex Mussell
+Heather Larsen
+James Brooks
+Edgar Sosa